 Make Recipe

 If you aren’t sure about adding spinach to your popsicles, then start small!
-Try 1/2 cup first, then increase the amount each time you make these, because they’ll disappear fast.
+Try a half cup first, then increase the amount each time you make these, because they’ll disappear fast.
 Try using a high-powered blender like a Vitamix to ensure the smoothest, creamiest mixture possible.
-Then make sure not to skimp on the chill time!
-Allow a few hours for the popsicles to firm up in the freezer before enjoying.

 FAQs